Exclusive: Ex-Panther Rae Carruth offers new details in pregnant girlfriend’s murder, attorney says

 Tiffany Trice has known the extended Carruth family for decades, talks regularly to Carruth by phone and has been confirmed by another Carruth family member to also hold Carruth’s power of attorney.
 Trice was asked Wednesday if Rudolf is still authorized to speak for Carruth.

-“That is very accurate,” Trice said, noting that Carruth had also told her of his visit with Rudolf in July.
+“That is very accurate,” Trice said, noting that Carruth had also told her of his visit with Rudolf over the summer.

 Trice added: “Anything that Dave Rudolf has to say, I’m sure that Rae definitely has discussed with him in detail pretty much everything. ...
 So his (Rudolf’s) conversation with him (Carruth) — he can definitely explain that to you and give that information to you.”